-The Fitbit worked, and I started recording details of last night’s sleep each morning—or rather, Fitbit recorded it for me while I ate breakfast or checked my email.
-I was surprised to find that while I had assumed I was getting between 6-7 hours sleep a night, in reality it was closer to 5 hours.
+The Fitbit worked, and I started recording details of last night’s sleep each morning — or, rather, Fitbit recorded it for me while I ate breakfast or checked my email.
+I was surprised to find that while I had assumed I was getting between 6-7 hours sleep a night, in reality it was closer to five hours.

 That’s nowhere near enough time for me to be my best the next morning, and until a few months ago I didn’t realize just how bad the problem was.
 Maybe I hadn’t realized it in part because I was sleep deprived from such poor sleep habits.

-The CDC says sleep deprivation is so widespread that it’s become a "public health epidemic" that’s linked to accidents, workplace errors, disease, and reduced quality of life.
-I know that their list of sleep-related difficulties describes me perfectly: I forgot to write this article at least twice, I still haven’t filed my taxes, and I haven’t performed a lick of volunteer work in ages.
-At least now I know why.
+The CDC says sleep deprivation is so widespread that it’s become a "public health epidemic" that’s linked to accidents, workplace errors, disease and reduced quality of life.
+I know that their list of sleep-related difficulties describes me perfectly.

-More sleep means higher productivity, better workplace performance, safer roads, less stress on the body and mind, better overall health, a longer lifespan, and probably smoother skin for all I know.
-And for the purposes of this blog, it’s important to note that better health usually leads to better, cheaper life insurance and long-term disability insurance coverage.
+More sleep means higher productivity, better workplace performance, safer roads, less stress on the body and mind, better overall health and a longer lifespan.
+And, better sleep can benefit you financially, as well — it’s important to note that better health usually leads to better, cheaper life insurance and long-term disability insurance coverage.

 Get rid of blue lights.